 You can feel what it’s like to be a talented young athlete by setting yourself a personal goal and fitting this around your busy schedule….or you may decide this is the perfect opportunity to connect with a wider group and set an ambitious target for you to reach collectively!

-This is the distance a SportsAid athlete, on average, will get through in training every single week!
-Put yourself in their shoes and see how challenging it is to complete 40 miles across seven days with all your other commitments….you may be grateful for bed time!
+45 miles is around the distance a SportsAid athlete, on average, will get through in training every single week!
+Put yourself in their shoes, pick a sport and see how challenging it is across seven days with all your other commitments….you may be grateful for bed time!

-Take us on a tour of your choosing…this could be in the flesh or virtually!
-You may want to tick off a number of stadiums on your route and take selfies at each stop…or you could jump on Zwift and find yourself riding through the different stages of the Tour de France!
+Take us on a tour of your choosing…in the flesh or virtually!
+You may want to visit a number of stadiums or hunt down gold postboxes, perhaps within a 45 mile radius, and take selfies at each stop…or you could jump on Zwift and ride through Europe ticking off 45 countries!

-6,028 miles!
-That’s the distance from the Tokyo Olympic Stadium to the Stade de France - where the Opening Ceremonies will take place in 2021 and 2024.
+4,500 miles!
+That’s around the distance from the Queen Elizabeth Olympic Park in London to Sherwood Content in Jamaica….birthplace of Usain Bolt!
 It’s an ambitious total but you can do it with a big enough team!
-Why not extend to a whole month to complete it?
+Why not extend to a whole month to complete it or 45 days?

 You may be working from home but this is a popular choice!
-Stick your office postcode into Google Maps, choose an end destination and find out the distance between the two.
-You may choose a venue of sporting significance, or have an international office you want to reach!
+Stick your office postcode into Free Map Tools, choose your distance and search for a ‘virtual’ end destination.
+You may find a venue of sporting significance….or get close by to an international office you want to reach!

 How you choose to support the #MyMiles Challenge is up to you!
 We are looking for you to take the lead and decide how you would most like to join in.
 Perhaps you could opt for an Olympic or Paralympic discipline?
 Running, cycling, swimming and rowing are always popular.
 How about archery, canoeing, fencing, skiing, table tennis, taekwondo or weightlifting?

 You can set up a fundraising page in advance on JustGiving and encourage donations be made to SportsAid.
-This is entirely up to you as to whether you wish to do so!
-Any money raised through the #MyMiles Challenge will support talented young athletes in many different ways - no matter the amount.
-It can help to cover training and competition costs, including equipment and transport, and also provide crucial personal development opportunities.
+Any money raised through the #MyMiles Challenge will support talented young athletes in many different ways.
+It can help to cover training and competition costs, including equipment and transport, and also provides personal development opportunities.

-Many SportsAid athletes receive expert advice through workshops which focus on areas such as nutrition, performance lifestyle management and telling your story through the media.
-We have been offering this support through online sessions during the COVID-19 pandemic.
-They can also access mentoring from Olympians and Paralympians!
-The support from SportsAid acts as a motivational boost and provides well-earned recognition of their talent and potential.
+SportsAid athletes receive expert advice through workshops focusing on areas such as nutrition, performance lifestyle management and telling your story through the media.
+We have offered this support online throughout the COVID-19 pandemic.
+We are aiming to raise £45,000 during SportsAid Week....and any donations you receive will make a difference!

-It’s Monday 21 September….time to start completing your miles!
-You have a whole week to cover your chosen distance but do feel free to do this over a longer period of time if you have set a more ambitious total.
-We would love you to keep us updated on your progress through social media by posting a video or image using #MyMiles.…particularly as we can share this with the talented young athletes we support to show them you’re right there with them.
-Make a nomination to spread the word further too!
-Why not join the movement in 2020?
+It’s Monday 20 September!
+You have a whole week to complete your challenge but do feel free to do this over a longer period of time if you have set a more ambitious total.
+We would love you to keep us updated on your progress through social media by posting a video or image using #MyMiles and #SportsAidWeek.…why not join the movement in 2021?!